coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/OpenLORIS-Scene/README.md

 ## Notes
   - The depth images are quite noisy and the ground truth poses are not perfect (as also mentioned in a Github issue and the paper itself).
-  - Some scenes have only little overlap between the epochs (e.g., the office scene)
+  - Some scenes have only little overlap between the epochs (e.g., the office scene).

 ## Scripts